camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 1. [Upload documents](#step-1-upload-documents): Upload a set of sample documents to use for training the extraction model.
 1. [Extract fields](#step-2-extract-fields): Add and configure the [extraction fields](idp-key-concepts.md#extraction-fields) you want to use to extract data.
-1. [Validate extraction](#step-3-validate-extraction): Test the data extraction using your uploaded document(s) and evaluate the extraction results.
+1. [Validate extraction](#step-3-validate-extraction): Test and evaluate the data extraction results using your uploaded documents.
-1. [Publish](#step-4-publish): Publish the project to make it available for use in your processes and [document automation](idp-document-automation.md) projects.
+1. [Publish](#step-4-publish): Publish the project to make it available for use [in your processes](idp-integrate.md) and [document automation](idp-document-automation.md) projects.

 <!-- Configure and publish your project on the **Unstructured data extraction** screen.